 The Pennsylvania DEP has the responsibility of assuring that the drinking water industry delivers a safe and reliable supply of water to consumers through efficiently operated facilities.
-Water systems that derive some or all of their drinking water from surface water sources (including groundwater under the direct influence of surface water) serve over 8.4 million Pennsylvanians as well as millions of visitors to the state.
+Water systems that derive some or all of their drinking water from surface water sources (including GUDI) serve over 8.4 million Pennsylvanians as well as millions of visitors to the state.
 As a result, Pennsylvania has a tremendous interest in the potential for waterborne diseases associated with surface water.
 Between 1971 and 1980, Pennsylvania reported 20 percent of all waterborne outbreaks in the United States - more than any other state in the nation.
 Since 1979, 8 documented waterborne giardiasis outbreaks and one cryptosporidiosis outbreak have occurred in the Commonwealth.
 These outbreaks had widespread health implications and cost families, businesses, and local/state governments millions of dollars.
 While the more significant outbreaks took place among communities that were served unfiltered surface or GUDI source water, the adoption of Pennsylvania's mandatory surface water filtration regulation has shifted the focus to filtration facilities that use surface or GUDI source water.

 For Pennsylvanians, the bottom line is that reported waterborne diseases are on a steep decline.
 In fact, reported waterborne disease outbreaks associated with public drinking water are at an all-time low in Pennsylvania.
-Currently, there were no reported outbreaks since 2006.